Luxury Glacier Express and Scenic Switzerland by First Class rail

 Day 8 – Zermatt to London – homeward bound

-Today you bid farewell to Zermatt as you return to the station and descend via Visp to Geneva Airport.
+Today you bid farewell to Zermatt as you return to the station and descend via Visp to either Zurich or Geneva Airport.
 Here you take to the skies on your Business Class flight to London, ahead of the final stage of your journey home.